 But where did these LGBTQ Jacksonians congregate and how did they find each other?
 The article notes that although queer life was somewhat of a “secret society” there were “obvious gay hangouts.”
 These hangouts included places such as “city parks, especially Smith Park downtown in the shadow of the governor’s mansion,” as well as the city’s two gay bars, which were unnamed.
 Other locations mentioned, like the Steak N’Eggs (after midnight) and local hotel cocktail lounges were more nuanced spaces that were likely not public knowledge to non-LGBTQ+ folks.
 It is likely queer people needed access to the city’s local networks to gain entry to such spaces (Taff 1979).

 For historians, descriptions of gay spaces such as the ones in the Jackson Daily News are invaluable and crucial sources, describing locations no longer in existence.
 But they only represent the narrowest glance into what Taff and others described as a “secret society.”
 (Howard 1999, Howard 1997).
 Another entry point into these spaces are historical guidebooks that listed gay spaces in cities across the United States.
 There were numerous versions, but likely the longest running guide was Bob Damron’s Address Book.
 In 1979 when Taft wrote about Jackson’s insular community, the Damron Guides listed over 4,000 spaces across every U.S. state and territory representing a vibrant community.
-The listings in the guides likely do not represent the entirety of LGBTQ spaces in America, and there are surely blind spots in what Damron choose to include in his guides.
+The listings in the guides likely do not represent the entirety of LGBTQ spaces in America, and there are surely blind spots in what Damron choseto include in his guides.
 As a white gay man from San Francisco, the guides reflected Damron’s experience and biases.
 Nevertheless, these directories offer invaluable data for historians.
 The gay guides offer another entry point into studying American queer life in the late twentieth century.

 The advent of digital technology has made studying sources like the Damron Guides easier.
 The guides begin in 1965 with just 785 locations in the contiguous United States.
 By 1985 there are 5,746 locations across the United States and its territories.
 Between 1965 and 1985 there are over 60,000 entries and approximately 150,000 by 2005 - a scale that could be considered “big data” by historians’ standards.
 Of course, this data is not new but having the data in digital form allows us to ask new questions about queer life in America.